 MAX-PLANCK-INSTITUTE FOR METALLURGY / SCIENCE PHOTO LIBRARY MAX-PLANCK-INSTITUTE FOR METALLURGY / SCIENCE PHOTO LIBRARY

-Beryllium crystal.
-Coloured scanning electron micrograph (SEM) of cleavage in a beryllium crystal.
-Beryllium (symbol Be) is an element of group 2A of the periodic table.
-Cleavage is the splitting, or tendency of a crystal to split, along definite crystalline planes (vertical and diagonal lines) to produce a smooth surface.
-Beryllium is used in alloys, as a light structural material and in nuclear reactors as a reflector or moderator.
-This beryllium crystal contains 2.
-Magnification: x126 at 6x7cm size.
+Silicon crystal.
+Coloured scanning electron micrograph (SEM) of cleavage in a silicon crystal.
+Silicon (symbol Si) is an element of group 4A (IUPAC group 14) of the periodic table.
+Cleavage is the splitting, or tendency of a crystal to split, along definite crystalline planes to produce a smooth surface.
+Silicon, in its element state, is used in transistors and other solid state devices.
+Its oxide (silicon dioxide; SiO2), known as silica, is used in glass and building materials.
+Magnification: x138 at 6x7cm size.

 Model release not required.
 Property release not required.